Ludovic McLellan Mann: Dumbuck Crannog

 In December 1902, Mann became involved in the Dumbuck Crannog controversy.
-The Crannog was discovered in the north shore of Firth of Clyde, close to Dumbarton Castle by William Donnelly on 31 July 1898.
+The Crannog was discovered in the north shore of Firth of Clyde, close to Dumbarton Castle by artist and amateur archeologist William Donnelly on 31 July 1898.
 The crannog became notorious for the discovery of a number of forgeries that had been liberally salted throughout the site.
 These were discovered on 12 October 1898 by the physician, academic, archeologist and crannog specialist Dr Robert Munro who visited the site and made a number of excavations.
 He came to believe that the crannog itself was genuine but the finds, consisting of 30 stone and shale figurines with human characteristics, were elaborate forgeries.
 Munro wrote a letter to the Glasgow Herald on 7 January 1899 confirming his belief, which led to a heated debate that played out in the Glasgow newspapers between 1900-1905 and local archeology societies.
 Donnelly followed the debate in the newspapers for several months, before entering into private communication with Mann, the first of a number of letters exchanged between them, that began on 26 July 1903.
 By December 1905 and the death of William Donnelly, the newspaper debate had completed.

 The controversy re-emerged in 1932, when Mann came to the conclusion that the artifacts were genuine.
 He had examined them, taken their measurements and weights and concluded that they followed a prehistoric scale, known as the "metric test" where constructed objects used multiples of the units of 0.619 inch and 0.553 inch in their measurements.
 In a letter to the Glasgow Herald on 27 April 1932, he concluded:

 The son of William Donnelly, Gerald Donnelly, welcomed the news, as it restored his father reputation.
 However, Mann's measurement scale was never accepted by mainstream archeologists.